NET WORTH: Unknown

 FUNDING AREAS: Health, Education, Immigration & Refugees, Bay Area Community

-OVERVIEW: A survivor of the Holocaust, the Hungarian Revolution, prostate cancer, and having lived with Parkinson's disease, much of Grove's giving hit close to home.
+OVERVIEW: A survivor of the Holocaust, the Hungarian Revolution, prostate cancer, and having lived with Parkinson's disease, much of Grove's grantmaking was influenced by his personal experiences.
 In addition to health research and immigration and refugee issues, he was a major supporter of reproductive rights.
-The Grove Foundation is maintaining Grove's philanthropic legacy in the wake of his passing.
+The Grove Foundation maintains Grove's philanthropic legacy in the wake of his passing.

 HEALTH: Grove has an intensely personal connection with a number of health-related causes.
 In 1995, he was diagnosed with prostate cancer, and after learning about the slow pace of research on the disease, decided to do something about it.
-His biggest donations in this area have gone to Memorial Sloan Kettering, which has received at least $700,000.
-He’s also donated at least $150,000 to ZERO: The Project to End Prostate Cancer, as well as smaller donations to the Damon Runyon Cancer Research Foundation and others.
+His largest grants in this area have supported Memorial Sloan Kettering, which has received at least $700,000.
+He has also donated at least $150,000 to ZERO: The Project to End Prostate Cancer, as well as smaller donations to the Damon Runyon Cancer Research Foundation and others.

-Aside from cancer and Parkinson's Disease, Grove has been a strong supporter of reproductive rights.
-He’s given more than a quarter million dollars a year to the Planned Parenthood clinic in San Jose for over a decade, along with nearly $1 million to Advocates for Youth, $700,000 to the Center for Reproductive Rights, $100,000 to Planned Parenthood’s national organization, $200,000 to a post-abortion counseling talkline based in Oakland, and donations to several other regional organizations that focus on this issue.
+Aside from cancer and Parkinson's Disease, Grove supported reproductive rights.
+He gave more than a quarter million dollars a year to the Planned Parenthood clinic in San Jose for over a decade, along with nearly $1 million to Advocates for Youth, $700,000 to the Center for Reproductive Rights, $100,000 to Planned Parenthood’s national organization, $200,000 to a post-abortion counseling talkline based in Oakland, and donations to several other regional organizations that focus on this issue.

 IMMIGRATION & REFUGEES: One of the Grove Foundation’s largest single grants was $850,000 to the International Rescue Committee recently.
 Grove has also given over $1 million to the Immigrant Legal Resource Center in San Francisco, and is a supporter of the New Americans Campaign, CitizenshipWorks, and other organizations that provide resources for immigrants and advocate for immigration reform.

-BAY AREA COMMUNITY: Grove is a major supporter of area food banks, and has given at least $3 million to organizations that provide home assistance for those living with disabilities.
-He’s also been a major supporter of a number of neighborhood and community development initiatives, and has put several million into the Silicon Valley Community Foundation for what could very well be a donor-advised fund.
+BAY AREA COMMUNITY: Grove was a major supporter of area food banks, and gave at least $3 million to organizations that provide home assistance for those living with disabilities.
+He was also a major supporter of a number of neighborhood and community development initiatives, and has put several million into the Silicon Valley Community Foundation for what cmay be a donor-advised fund.